Love & Death (miniseries): Reception

 On Rotten Tomatoes, Love & Death holds an approval rating of 62% based on 50 critic reviews, with an average rating of 6.5/10.
 The website's critics consensus reads, "A terrific Elizabeth Olsen gives Love & Death some life, but this rote retelling of a grisly murder does little to distinguish itself from other true crime tales."
 Metacritic assigned the series a weighted average score of 62 out of 100, based on 18 critics, indicating "generally favorable reviews".

-Variety said that Love & Death is "well-made" but unoriginal, drawing comparisons to Hulu's 2022 series Candy on the same subject.
-They credit the true crime boom as a reason for how the show "turn[s] real people into exaggerated, if empathetically rendered, versions of themselves".
+Variety said that Love & Death is "well-made" but unoriginal, drawing comparisons to Hulu's 2022 series Candy, giving the true crime boom as the reason the two "converge on a tragedy more than four decades old", but crediting how the show "turn[s] real people into exaggerated, if empathetically rendered, versions of themselves".